 Practice Guidance

 There is very limited evidence to support vitamin E supplementation as a treatment for menstrual migraines.
-The dose used in the only published study, 400 IU daily, is below the upper limits for vitamin E established by Canada, Australia, New Zealand, and the U.K (see the International Reference Values collection).
+The dose used in the only published study, 400 IU daily, is below the upper limits for vitamin E established by Canada, Australia, New Zealand, and the U.K (see the International Dietary Reference Values collection).
 It may be useful for the patient and her or his health care providers to weigh the financial cost of the supplement against any potential benefits.

 Grade of Evidence: C & D